Orthogonal Fourier Analysis on Domains: Fuglede Conjecture prehistory

 When we restrict our attention to convex sets, regarding the validity of the Fuglede Conjecture, we, at last, have some good news: the convex tiles are all spectral, so that one direction at least of the Fuglede Conjecture holds.
 The reason feels like a let-down though: there are no complicated convex tiles, we know them all, to some extent, and they are all lattice tiles as well.
 This, by Theorem \ref{thm:lattice-fuglede}, implies that they are also spectral, having as one of their spectra the dual lattice of the lattice they tile with.

-More precisely, it has long been known \cite{venkov1954class,mcmullen1980convex} that a convex body $K$ tiles by translations if and only if all the following conditions hold: \begin{itemize} \item $K$ is a polytope \item $K$ is symmetric \item $K$ has symmetric co-dimension 1 faces \item Every co-dimension 2 face of $K$ has a \textit{belt} that consists of four or six faces.
-The belt of a face is the collection of all faces of the polytope which are translates of the given face. \end{itemize} For instance, in dimension 2, where the codimension 2 faces are just vertices of the polytope these conditions say that a convex polygon tiles by translations if and only if it is a parallelogram or a symmetric hexagon.
+More precisely, it has long been known \cite{venkov1954class,mcmullen1980convex} that a convex body $K$ tiles by translations if and only if all the following conditions hold: \begin{itemize} \item $K$ is a polytope \item $K$ is symmetric \item $K$ has symmetric co-dimension 1 faces \item Every \textit{belt} of $K$ consists of four or six faces.
+For the precise definition of a belt see, for instance, \cite{lev2022fuglede}. \end{itemize} For instance, in dimension 2, where the codimension 2 faces are just vertices of the polytope these conditions say that a convex polygon tiles by translations if and only if it is a parallelogram or a symmetric hexagon.
 See Fig.\ \ref{fig:planar-convex}.

 It is also known that whenever a convex body can tile by translations then it can also tile by lattice translations.

 Early on the Fuglede Conjecture (both directions) was settled for planar convex bodies \cite{iosevich2003fuglede}: \begin{theorem} A planar convex set is a translational tile or a spectral set precisely when it is a parallelogram or a symmetric hexagon (see Fig.\ \ref{fig:planar-convex}). \end{theorem}